NGIFORUM2025 is timidly touching sense

 Enclosure of the openweb

 This spirit of the early internet and #WWW – sharing, remixing, collectively creating – is the heart of what we once called the #openweb.
 It wasn’t perfect, but it was a space of possibilities, commons, where you could take what you needed and leave something behind, hyperlink by hyperlink.
-The tools were open – #RSS feeds, #APIs, #XMPP, #indymedia were built to bridge between ideas and movements, not walls of monetized algorithmic sludge we have today.
+The tools were open – #RSS feeds, #XMPP and #indymedia were built to bridge between ideas and movements, not walls of monetized algorithmic sludge we have today.

 But the #dotcons came.
 They fenced in the wild garden.
 What we’re living through now is a digital version of the enclosure of the commons, a #neoliberal land grab dressed in Silicon Valley T-shirts.
 Just like in 16th-century England, they drew arbitrary lines around our #4opens shared land (data, conversation, culture), declared it private property, and shut the gates.
 And we, the people, got algorithmic slop in return.